 Could you have been prepared?
 Did you have the right insights into your profitability?
 Did you have enough cash in reserve?
 Were your financials in order so that you could get a loan?
 Was your company credit-worthy?
 Were you bankable?

-What if, in 2022, you could answer “yes” to all those questions.
+What if this year you could answer “yes” to all those questions?

 It is possible.